 Water used in the production process is mainly obtained from natural sources owned by the Miquel y Costas Group.
-Water and fiber recovery equipment is employed during production and the fiber is returned to the process.
-Data for all the Group's plants:
+Each production facility has water treatment and fibre recovery plants (fibre is reintroduced into the production process).
+Water is discharged primarily through the municipal sewers and natural effluents.